constantology/d8/README.md

 within your browser's JavaScript console to see a list of available formats.

-Previously used formats are also cached to save the overhead of having to create a `new Templ8` everytime you want to format a date.
+Previously used formats are also cached to save the overhead of having to create a `new Function` everytime you want to format a date.

 #### isDST():Boolean
 Returns true if the Date instance is within daylight savings time.